Hello and Welcome!

 illustration credit meditativemind.org

-Hello beloved reader and welcome new subscribers!
+Hello beloved reader and welcome to our growing community!

 About This Community:

-The Divine Feminine is not about the gender of physical form.
+The Divine Feminine is not about gender.

 Our planet is at a pivot point.
 Endless consumerism has failed our human species and Mother Earth.

+Of course there is nothing wrong with money itself.
+Money is just another form of energy.
 However, this new era calls for a shift from unbalanced materialistic pursuits and greed, toward deepening spiritual growth, enabling us to recognize the ecological crisis as a spiritual challenge.

 By reading and engaging with this community, you get the opportunity to: